 certifying organic farmers, points out that the medfly is endemic

-have thriving agricultural export trades.
-(In fact, Brazil is Florida's
+that have thriving agricultural export trades.
+(In fact, Brazil

-biggest citrus competitor.)
-Still, Spreen's assertion that the establishment
+is Florida's biggest citrus competitor.)
+Still, Spreen's assertion

 During the medfly war, agriculture officials repeatedly claimed